 The power of your beliefs is the central idea of cognitive behavioral therapy.
 Throughout your life you develop beliefs and then behave accordingly based on those beliefs.
 Some of those beliefs are faulty.
 If you can uncover those faulty beliefs, then you can begin to dismantle them and replace them with beliefs that cause you to behave in ways that allow you to be more successful in your relationships and other aspects of your life.

 One of the aspects of group therapy that enabled this amazing breakthrough was that it provided witnesses.
 It’s possible that in individual therapy the client could have maintained his position that there was a negative tone to the message, regardless of the words I used.
 But in this situation, in this group, where the members anxiously held their breath, fearing the discovery that I could cruelly dismiss a fellow member, suddenly exhaled in relief and looked at the client in surprise and wonder, the reality was unavoidable.

 Because of the witnesses in group, when a breakthrough occurs, it’s seen by all and can’t be easily ignored or dismissed.
 On future occasions when the client might perceive something negatively, the other members can remind him of this incident and encourage him to investigate his perception.

 All of the members, and myself included, benefited from this confrontation.
 It brought us closer together and led to deep discussions about the fear of being rejected, the difficulty of understanding others, and the desire for love and belonging.

-I am currently interviewing members for a co-ed psychotherapy group, Thursdays 7:30 to 9:00 p.m. beginning November 1, 2017 in Calabasas, CA.
+I currently have openings in my co-ed psychotherapy group, Mondays 7:30 to 9:00 p.m. in Encino, CA.